li-rongcheng/WebApplication3/README.md

 - Asp.net core host enabled (so there are 3 sub-projects for client, server and shared)
 - PWA & Auth disabled

+No demo applied so far

 ### BlazorWebAssembply2PWA

 Blazor WebAssembly app with:
 - PWA enabled
 - Auth & Asp.net core host disabled

+No demo applied so far

 ## Lib Projects